EngrIBGIT/Ensuring-Excellence-The-Critical-Role-of-Quality-Assurance-in-the-Food-Beverage-Industry/README.md

 ## Data Analysis Project Scope
 - **Project Inception:**
-  - Objective Definition: Outlining goals and deliverables, understanding the questions to be answered.
+  - Objective Definition: Outlining goals and deliverables and understanding the questions to be answered.
-- **Data Cleaning and Preprocessing:
+- **Data Cleaning and Preprocessing:**
-  - Data Inspection
+  - Data Inspection: Missing Values, Duplicates, and Inconsistencies treatment
-  - Data Transformation
+  - Data Transformation: Using Power Query to clean and transform the data into a suitable format
-- **Exploratory Data Analysis:
+- **Exploratory Data Analysis:**
-  - Descriptive Statistics
+  - Descriptive Statistics: Creating Visualizations to get a summary of the main aspects of data
-  - Data Visualization
+  - Data Visualization: Create Initial Visualizations to understand the data patterns, trends,  and outliers
-- **Report Compilation:
+- **Report Compilation:**
-  - Dashboard Creation
+  - Dashboard Creation: Interactive dashboard providing comprehensive analysis
-  - Narrative and Storytelling
+  - Narrative and Storytelling: Align visualizations for a coherent and consistent story naration

 ![]()